harrylew25/asteroids-game/README.md

 # asteroids-game
-A simple python video game project based on the classic asteroids
+A simple python video game project based on the classic asteroids using pygame.

+Road map:
+- [ ] Add a home screen
+- [ ] Add a scoring system
+- [ ] Implement multiple lives and re-spawn
+- [ ] Add acceleration to the player movement
+- [ ] Make the objects wrap around the screen instead of disappearing
+- [ ] Add a background image
+- [ ] Create different weapon types
+- [ ] Make the asteroids lumpy instead of perfectly round
+- [ ] Make the ship have a triangular hit box instead of a circular one
+- [ ] Add a shield power up
+- [ ] Add a speed power up
+- [ ] Add bombs that can be dropped.
+- [ ] Add levels